Marketing pioneer John Wanamaker once said, "Half the money I spend on advertising is wasted; the trouble is I don’t know which half."

 14. Forecast Accuracy

 Forecast accuracy is a metric that gives you more perspective on how to plan for the future.
 By comparing your forecast against your actual results, you can hone in on the best ways to refine your predictions going forward.
 An accurate forecast is a must-have for any sales team.
-To zero in on one, you need a starting point to show what you're doing right or wrong.

 This list isn't the be-all-end-all of inside sales metrics, but each one on it is worth tracking.
 You need to have a consistent pulse on how well your individual reps, overall team, and general sales process are working.
 Though there are always more metrics to consider, this list is one of the best places to start.